Ptujec/LaunchBar/README.markdown

 # Launchbar
 These applescripts are for use with [Launchbar](http://www.obdev.at/products/launchbar/)
-- Install by moving them to a folder which is indexed by Launchbar.
+- Install applescripts by moving them to a folder which is indexed by Launchbar.
 The default would be ~/Library/Application Support/LaunchBar/Actions
+- Install actions is much easier.
+Just double click them.
-- For most of them you can enter a query if you hit spacebar when script is selected in LaunchBar
+- For most of them you can enter a query if you hit spacebar when the script or action is selected in LaunchBar
-- Some may work even without LaunchBar or might only need some minor modification
+- Some applescripts may work even without LaunchBar or might only need some minor modification